 - In keeping with Zeus’s promise to make Nike to live forever as the Goddess of speed, strength and victory, people of all ages have the opportunity to wear Nike shoes.
 As proof of the power of Nike, many sports stars maintain they owe their success to Nike shoes.
 Thirty per cent of sports footwear sales belong to Nike.
 For example, Michael Jordan is said to have made more money from his Nike endorsements than all of its manufacturing labor force.

-- Headquartered in Oregon, Nike has been the leader in the world of sports equipment and apparel since 1978 and is estimated to employ 44,000 workers around the globe.
+- Headquartered in Oregon, Nike has been the leader in the world of sports equipment and apparel since 1978.
+They are estimated to employ 44,000 workers around the globe.
 The name Nike was chosen by company founders because of her attributes of speed and victory.

 - For the swoosh symbol that appears on the side of each Nike shoe, Nike employee Carolyn Davis was paid $35 for the design.
 Rumor has it she later received an undisclosed amount of stock options as well.